The Fiscalization of Social Policy: How Taxpayers Trumped Children in the Fight Against Child Poverty (Oxford University Press)

-The Fiscalization of Social Policy challenges the conventional wisdom on American exceptionalism, offering the first and only comparative analysis of the politics of tax credits.
-Rather than attributing these changes to anti-welfare attitudes, mobilization of conservative forces, shifts toward workfare, or racial antagonism, the book argues the growing use of tax credits for social policy was a strategic adaptation to austerity everywhere but that the historical absence of family allowances in the U.S. left the country with a policy legacy that institutionalized a distinct “logic of tax relief,” ensuring that the poorest American families would be ineligible for tax credits.
+In The Fiscalization of Social Policy, Joshua McCabe challenges conventional wisdom on American exceptionalism, offering the first and only comparative analysis of the politics of tax credits.
+Drawing comparisons between similar developments in the UK and Canada, McCabe upends much of what we know about tax credits for low-income families.
+Rather than attributing these changes to anti-welfare attitudes, mobilization of conservative forces, shifts toward workfare, or racial antagonism, he argues that the growing use of tax credits for social policy was a strategic adaptation to austerity.
+While all three countries employ the same set of tax credits, child US poverty rates remain highest, as their tax credits paradoxically exclude the poorest families.